YUM! Who doesn't love chocolate AND sprinkles? Make these extremely cute apple bites to kick off Teen Tech Week's DIY @ your library theme.

 Want to learn to make something yourself using our 3D Printer?
 Come to our 3D printer MakerLabs!

 You will learn to search Thingiverse for a cool object, download and use Makerware software to adjust the object.
 And go home with a 3D printed object!

 Space is limited.
 You must be between 12-18 years old.
 Please sign up in advance.
 If you cannot make it, please call Lyndsey at 603-283-5620.

 Put on your dancing shoes and join your friends in the library for an afternoon of singing and dancing with Nancy Salwen.

-Homeschooling and other families with children of all ages are invited to enjoy books and activities about the number ten.
+Homeschooling families with children of all ages are invited to enjoy books and activities.
 These programs usually occur the second Tuesday of the month (Sept. - May) at 10:00 a.m.